INTRODUCTION TO PROJECT CRISS

 - Call 406.758.6440 or email email@example.com and share your information and ask questions.
 We will identify potential trainers with the skill set to meet your needs and we will provide a quote or draft contract for training and materials.

 - Finalize, sign, and return your contract, complete an order form for training materials, and generate the purchase orders (or encumber payment) as quickly as possible to ensure we can meet your timeline.
 Trainers, contracts, and payment arrangements must be in place at least two weeks prior to your dates to allow time for regular shipping of materials and travel arrangements – the further out you schedule, the less you will pay for shipping and travel.

-Training and support materials: $72.00 per participant (plus shipping and handling).
-This fee is reduced to $57.00 per participant when a district employee becomes a certified CRISS District Trainer and facilitates district introductory workshops.
-For this fee, each participant receives a 305-page training manual, access to online reproducibles and an e-newsletter with implementation ideas and follow-up support.
+Training and support materials: With regular ground shipping, $80.00 per participant (shipping minimum rates apply).
+This fee is reduced to $57.00 per participant (plus shipping) when a district employee becomes a certified CRISS District Trainer and facilitates district introductory workshops.
+For this fee, each participant receives a 305-page training manual and access to online reproducibles.
 In addition, the certified CRISS Trainer will provide the district/school with a PDF of the required Materials Packet; the district makes a copy for each participant.

 Trainer fees: The district and the CRISS National Office enter into a contract to implement workshop.
 Costs include a fee to cover all trainer travel expenses and the daily honorarium.
 Contact the CRISS National Office for a quote.
 If a trainer must spend four or more hours for travel on a non-training day, there may be an extended travel fee.